Best Way To Cut Cement Board – Which Tool to Use? – Reviews & Top Picks

 You already know that cement backer board is the perfect base layer for tiling over plywood or drywall, but if you’re ready to start a big project, you want to do it right.
 Guessing which tools will make your job the smoothest can send you on many frustrating trips to your local hardware store.
 Or it can leave you breaking your nice new tiles with your forehead in aggravation.
 Fortunately, we’ve built this guide to help you pick the right method, the right tools, and to help you get the job done efficiently and without any stitches.
 Our reviews not only highlight tools, but we’ve picked our top models, too, to take all that annoying guesswork out of finding the best one.

 A Brief Word of Warning

-Before we start the deep-dive into the world of tools, we need to have a little talk about Black Lung Disease.
+Before we start the deep-dive into the best tools to cut cement board, we need to have a little talk about Black Lung Disease.
 Cement board contains a lovely substance called silica dust, a crystalline mineral that is toxic to breathe, and the main catalyst for black lung, or pneumoconiosis.
 Before you start cutting, make sure you have goggles (you don’t want this stuff in your eyes, either) and a respirator, and only make your cuts outdoors.
 We recommend you purchase a Gerson Silica & Concrete Dust Respirator Kit before you start your project.
 Also remember that even if you use a knife or scoring tool, you’ll leave dust on your cutting floor.
 Don’t even think about sweeping this stuff, or you’ll just kick it up in the air.
 Stick with a HEPA filter vacuum or wet mop to clean it up.